-Sound insulation testing is now a mandatory requirement to comply with TGD to Part E of the Building Regulations.
+Sound insulation testing is now a mandatory requirement to comply with TGD to Part E of the Building Regulations 1997 to 2017.
 All flooring systems have been acoustically field-tested and meet the requirements set out in TGD to Part E.